naturalis/HTS-barcode-checker/README.md

 		[-bl blacklist file] [-cd CITES database file [CITES database file ...]]
 		[-fd] [-ad] [-l log level]

-All command line arguments and options can be provided in short of long form, as listed
+All command line arguments and options can be provided in short or long form, as listed
 below:

 	-h, --help